PostHog/posthog.com/contents/blog/data-management-feature.md

 Building an insight and see an Event or Event property that could be more descriptive?
 You can now create a definition for that without leaving the insight query builder.

-Just hover over the Event Property in the dropdown...
+Just hover over the Event property in the dropdown...

 ![PostHog - read definition hover card](../images/blog/data-management-feature/read_definition_card.png)